dsdanielpark/Gemini-API/README.md

-Development Status :: 2 - Pre-Alpha
+Development Status :: 1 - Planning

+*Not ready ready*.
 Development and QA for the service underway from March 1st, 2024.

 <br>